Moomba Festival: Event history

 The first Moomba was a 15-day festival officially opened on 12 March 1955 by the State Governor, Sir Dallas Brooks.
 The inaugural programme included a fireworks display, parade, vintage car display, Henley rowing regatta, river floats including a "Lord Mayor's houseboat", cycling race, tennis at Kooyong, concerts including performances by the Victorian Symphony Orchestra and Royal Philharmonic choir, crowning of the Queen of Moomba and riverside carnival.
 25,000 turned out to watch the inaugural Moomba parade down Swanston Street.
 The first Moomba was heavily criticised by Melbourne's conservative establishment, including the Anglican Church, which at the time claimed it was hedonistic and embodying social decay.
 Council responded to the criticism citing that Moomba was intended to be a festival for families and as such is reinforcing family values in society.

 One of the popular events associated with Moomba was the Herald Sun Outdoor Art Show in the Treasury Gardens.

-After the 2016 Moomba festival fireworks there was a large-scale brawl in and around Federation Square in Melbourne's Central Business District, largely between members of two gangs, Apex and Islander 23.
+After the 2016 Moomba festival fireworks there was a large-scale brawl in and around Federation Square in Melbourne's Central Business District, in which young people and the police fought each other.
+The violence was blamed in the press on the supposed Apex, and became a trigger for the African gangs moral panic in the lead up to the Victorian state election of 2018.

 2021 – Moomba 2.0

-In 2021 the usual Moomba events were cancelled by Melbourne City Council, for the first time ever, due to COVID-19 restrictions and Victoria's third lockdown in February.
+In 2021, the usual Moomba events were cancelled by Melbourne City Council, for the first time ever, due to COVID-19 restrictions and Victoria's third lockdown in February.
 The Moomba Parade and the Birdman Rally were already cancelled.

 Instead of the normal festival attractions, Lord Mayor Sally Capp said Moomba 2.0 will be: "... a series of fun, family friendly events and attractions across the city that will help bring the buzz back to Melbourne."
-There will be ticketing and COVID-safe marshals across all sites.
-Moomba 2.0 will be a COVID-safe event.
+There was ticketing and COVID-safe marshals at all sites.
+Moomba 2.0 was a COVID-safe event.